-In March 2021, a warrant holder exercised the holder's right to purchase an aggregate of 205 thousand shares of our common stock for \$50 thousand.
-Also, in March 2021, warrant holders exercised their rights to purchase an aggregate of 358 thousand shares of common stock pursuant to the warrant's cashless exercise provision, wherein 298 thousand shares of our common stock were issued.
-In total, during the three months ended March 31, 2021, warrants to purchase an aggregate of 563 thousand shares of common stock were exercised and the weighted average exercise price of these warrants was \$0.24 per share.
+In May 2021, a warrant holder exercised the holder's right to purchase 600,000 shares of our common stock for \$0.2 million.
 Proceeds from the cash exercise were used in working capital.
 The shares of common stock were issued in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act of 1933, as amended.